Interview: Rachel Darwin, Bath Children’s Novel Award 2021 winner

 Reading this was extraordinary.
 The words “feels like a classic” from an author and agent like Sam Copeland were beyond validating.

-The Doll’s House Mouse was inspired by your own grandparents who sadly died during the pandemic.
+The Doll’s House Mouse was inspired by your own grandparents, who died during the first stage of the pandemic.
 What kind of grandparents were they?

 I think the only word that will do them justice is, inspiring.
 He was the sort of grandpa who hand-built all of his grandchildren a doll’s house, or a farm, or a garage.
 She was the sort of grandma who made particularly delicious dishes that no one else can recreate.
 He would travel for hours on a train to see me in a musical when I was a teenager.
 She would tell stories you couldn’t believe were true, and yet they were!
 My grandma, for example, is the woman for whom a tiger really did come to tea!